jakubtomsu/awesome-odin/README.md

 ![logo](assets/logo_small.png)

-A collection of awesome Odin libraries, software and resources.
+A curated list of awesome Odin libraries, software and resources.

 [Odin](https://odin-lang.org/) is a general-purpose programming language built for high-performance, modern systems and data-oriented programming.